What is Ductal Carcinoma in Situ (DCIS)?

-The Ductal Carcinoma in Situ (DCIS) Program at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is the only program in the Northeast dedicated to DCIS.
-Our program combines clinical care with in-depth research and educational resources
+The Ductal Carcinoma in Situ (DCIS) Program at Dana-Farber Brigham Cancer Center is the only program in the Northeast dedicated to DCIS.
+Our program combines clinical care with in-depth research and educational resources to provide individualized

 There are many treatment options for patients with DCIS, and all options have excellent long-term outcomes.
 With so many options, deciding what is right for you can be overwhelming.
 Our team of experts is focused on taking the time to make sure that you